Cosmic Microwave Background Anisotropy numerical solution (CMBAns) I: An introduction to $C_l$ calculation: Introduction

 \texttt{CMBAns} solves the linear Boltzmann equations for different constituents of the universe and thereafter uses the line-of-sight integration approach to calculate the source terms and the brightness fluctuations.
-These are then convolved with the primordial power spectrum to get the CMB angular power spectrum.
-Apart from the standard model power spectrum, \texttt{CMBAns} can calculate the cosmological power spectrum for different dark energy models (both perturbed and unperturbed), two-field inflation model, etc. \texttt{CMBAns} also comes with a MATLAB GUI, where the Hubble parameter of the universe can be visually modified as a function of redshift. \texttt{CMBAns} translates the modified Hubble parameter into the dark energy equation of state (EOS) and then computes the CMB power spectrum for that particular model \citep{Das:2013sca}.
+These are then convolved with the primordial power spectrum to get the CMB angular power spectrum. \texttt{CMBAns} can calculate the cosmological power spectrum for different dark energy models (both perturbed and unperturbed), two-field inflation model, etc. \texttt{CMBAns} also comes with a MATLAB GUI, where the Hubble parameter of the universe can be visually modified as a function of redshift. \texttt{CMBAns} translates the modified Hubble parameter into the dark energy equation of state (EOS) and then computes the CMB power spectrum for that particular model \citep{Das:2013sca}.
+Apart from these, \texttt{CMBAns} can also calculate the isotropy violation signals by calculating the BipoSH coefficients along with the angular power spectrum in presence of anisotropic inflation~\citep{Das2014a}.

+This is the first paper, in a series of papers about to come on CMBAns.
 In this paper, we describe all the mathematical equations and the discretization techniques that are used in \texttt{CMBAns}.
 We also briefly describe the cosmological perturbation theory in the synchronous gauge and discuss the equations and approximation schemes used in developing \texttt{CMBAns}.
 The paper is divided into eight sections.
 In the second section, we describe the conformal time calculations between any two eras in the universe.
 In the third section, we describe different recombination processes, calculating the baryon temperature, sound speed etc. The fourth section discusses CMB perturbation calculations and different approximation schemes used in \texttt{CMBAns}, and how they affect the power spectrum calculations.
 Different scalar and tensor initial conditions are discussed in the fifth section.
-The sixth section is for line-of-sight integration and calculating the power spectra.
-The numerical techniques, time and wave number space grid etc. are discussed in the seventh section.
+The sixth and seventh sections are for line-of-sight integration and calculating the power spectra and the BipoSH coefficients for anisotropic inflation.
+The numerical techniques, time and wave number space grid etc. are discussed in the eighth section.
 The final section is for discussion and conclusion.